hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 | required | `True` |

 ### `is_targeted`
-This is a boolean value that specifies whether or not a specific molecule(s) is/are targeted for detection/measurement by the assay.
-The CODEX analyte is protein.
+Specifies whether or not a specific molecule(s) is/are targeted for detection/measurement by the assay .The CODEX analyte is protein.

 | constraint | value |
 | --- | --- |